flyteorg/flyte/flyteidl/protos/docs/admin/admin.rst

 AuthRole
 ------------------------------------------------------------------

-Defines permissions associated with executions.
+Defines permissions associated with executions created by this launch plan spec.
-Deprecated, please use core.SecurityContext
+Use either of these roles when they have permissions required by your workflow execution.
+Deprecated.